Camp Commitments

 • Make sure you have roughly 100 birthday candles and 100 (not fancy) balloons (for birthday celebration on Saturday night)

-• Give the candles to, chef Charlie in the kitchen before Saturday night
+• Give the candles to, Camp Chef, in the kitchen before Saturday night.

-• You can start decorating after lunch on Saturday, but double-check with Charlie (chef) for specific time since she needs set-up time as well.
+• You can start decorating after lunch (if you want to add any special touches to the night) on Saturday, but double-check with the Camp Chef for specific time since they will need time to set-up.

 COFFEE